Feds: Virus frauds spread, preying on Medicare recipients

 — A scheme in the Midwest offers a "Senior Care Package" that includes hand sanitizer.
 "As we know, it's very difficult for beneficiaries to get out to the store," Schrank said.
 "At this time when seniors are searching for answers, these individuals are preying on their desire to speak with somebody."

 — Several online operations are offering coronavirus vaccines, when none has been developed and approved.
-"The first time you hear about a vaccine, it's not going to be through an email or a telemarketing call," Schrank said.
+At the White House press conference Monday, Trump said federal authorities had already shut down a website selling "a totally fake vaccine."
+Schrank said, "The first time you hear about a vaccine, it's not going to be through an email or a telemarketing call."

 Federal and state law enforcement officials have set up a working group to share information on the quickly evolving scams and route leads to the agencies best equipped to investigate.
 The phone number for the HHS inspector general's hotline is 800-HHS-TIPS, and the National Center for Disaster Fraud hotline is at 866-720-5721.

+"If you are sitting on a warehouse with surgical masks, you will be hearing a knock on your door," Barr said.

+Barr said no specific items have been identified yet and the Justice Department will work with Health and Human Services to enforce the president's order.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
-Worldwide, about 350,000 cases have been reported, and while most people recover in weeks, more than 15,000 have died.
+Worldwide, more than 375,000 cases have been reported, and while most people recover in weeks, more than 16,000 people have died.

-Fraud against government health care programs is a pervasive problem that costs taxpayers tens of billions of dollars a year.
-The true extent is unknown.

-Officials advise seniors who get fraudulent calls to just hang up the phone.